Coping With Flooding

 - Check the USGS WaterWatch webpage for current stream flows and flood-watch conditions: WaterWatch - Current water resources conditions

-- Do not rely 100 percent on navigational buoys as the high water and debris may have moved the markers somewhat.
+- Do not rely 100% on navigational buoys as the high water and debris may have moved the markers somewhat.
 Be alert to navigational hazards.